M-o-a-T/moat-kv/docs/source/tutorial.rst

 be:

-* the co-ordination system has a periodic window where it waits for the next message.
+* the co-ordination system has a periodic window where it waits for the next coordinator.
 This causes a delay of up to two seconds.

 * TODO: The current leader might decide that it's too busy and wants to delegate starting a particular job to some other node in the cluster.